w3c-fans/RHL_CZ/wp-content/plugins/image-slider-widget/readme.txt

 > * Automatic Image Cropping
 > * Tons of options
 > * Open image on Lightbox
+> * Link an image to another page / URL
 > * Custom CSS & JS
 > * Social Share Buttons ( Facebook, Twitter, Google+, Linkedin, Stumbleupon, Pinterest, Email )

 = Best Slider Control Panel ( Pro ) =
 The powerful plugin settings panel makes deep customization possible.
 It means that the interface is adaptive, user can add or remove slider navigator, slider arrow navigator and slider thumbnail navigator, or any decoration interface.

+= Full Responsive =
+Image Slider Pro is reponsive by calling API.
+The API method $ScaleWidth is the best performance responsive slider carousel approach, Image Slider Pro can be scaled to any size at realtime.

 = 360+ Slideshow Effects/Transitions ( Pro ) =
 Image Slider Pro comes with 360+ awesome **slideshow** effects, and the most scalable slideshow transition build tool enables you build infinite slideshow transitions.